Home

 • Crowd Factor: Rarely gets overly crowded.

-• Amenities: Lifeguards in season, restroom and shower facilities, snack bar, stairs leading from parking lot down to beach.
+• Amenities: Lifeguards, restroom and shower facilities, snack bar, stairs leading from parking lot down to beach.

 • Location: 175 Ocean Avenue in Hyannis

 • Parking: Ample parking.
-Parking by daily fee ($15) or non-resident parking sticker.
+Sticker or daily fee required.

 Veterans Beach

-Veterans Beach has one of the prettiest settings of all Hyannis beaches, in a small park that has shaded areas and a large expanse of lush green lawn that slopes down to the shoreline.
+Veterans Beach has one of the prettiest settings of all Hyannis beaches.
+It's backed by a small park with shaded areas and a large expanse of lush lawn that slopes down to the shoreline.

 Veterans Park features two historical monuments - one to the late President John F. Kennedy, the other to veterans of the Korean War.